grokify/go-nist-sp-800-53/docsrc/rev5/moderate_baseline/pe.md

 authorization credentials are issued for facility access;

-the access list detailing authorized facility access by individuals is reviewed {{ insert: param, pe-02_odp }};
+the access list detailing authorized facility access by individuals is reviewed frequency at which to review the access list detailing authorized facility access by individuals is defined;;

 individuals are removed from the facility access list when access is no longer required.